 Skip advert

 Advertisement - Article continues below

 GWM Ora, as a brand, has noted in the past that owners have had restricted insurance options when getting quotes.
-However, the brand has been working to improve the situation and reduce the time and cost of repairing their cars.
+However, the manufacturer has been working to improve the situation and reduce the time and cost of repairing their cars.
 As always, we’d advise you to shop around for car insurance and follow the advice in our handy car insurance guide to find the best price.

 Depreciation

-To get an accurate valuation on a specific model check out our valuation tool...
+To get an accurate valuation for a specific model, check out our free car valuation tool...

+Skip advert